wallace/resque-lonely_job/README.md

  presence of the runtime uniqueness key.

 Caveat: It can be difficult to get the signature right, especially if you have tools that enhance job signatures with options.
-The signature is always

 ## Contributing